geoffreylewis/hangman/README.md

 ## Version History

 **Version 0.2**
+*5/11/2024*
+* Added an empty list that will hold the "_" characters for the selected word.
+* Added more guessing functionality to the "for loop" that will replace "_" characters with correctly-guessed letters.

+**Version 0.2**
 *5/10/2024*
 * Added a list of words to randomly select from.
 * Added the function to perform the random word selection.